Without search engine optimization (SEO), fewer people see your content.

 • Optimize images with alt text and proper sizing

-For a more in-depth look at these steps and additional SEO guidelines, view the content below.
+View the content below for a more in-depth look at these steps and additional SEO guidelines.

 Optimizing Key Page Elements